dbeisser/Natrix2/README.md

 - The pipeline requires a clean environment without leftovers from previous installations.
 - Snakemake environments must be valid; if broken, delete `.snakemake/conda/` and rerun.
 - The Snakemake version should match the one recommended in this repository.
-- Conflicts with other Python environments or package managers (pip, mamba) may cause errors.
+- Conflicts with other Python setups or package managers (pip, mamba) may cause errors.

+## Runtime or output issues

+- Configuration mismatches.
+Incorrect settings in the config file can affect processing steps.
+- Missing reference data.
+Ensure databases and indices are downloaded and correctly referenced.
+- Unexpected runtime errors.
+Crashes or empty outputs may indicate a bug or broken dependency.
+- Inconsistent results.
+Check log files and Snakemake reports for warnings or failed rules.